-Alexa Barger is in her first year of graduate study at SFSU.
-She works with literatures in English, French, Italian, and Spanish, with an emphasis on contemporary novels and non-fiction prose.
-Her research interests include global feminist theory and women's writing, literary representations of immigration, exile, and belonging, and digital humanities.
+Alexa Barger is in her second year of graduate study at SFSU.
+She works with literatures in English, French, Italian, and Spanish.
+Her research interests include African and Afro-diasporic literature, representations of the “exotic,” and global feminist thought.

 Raghda is in her 2nd year of Graduate study at SFSU.
 She has an MA degree in English Literature from Ain Shams University, Egypt.
 Her thesis title was “Orientalism and Occidentalism in Tariq Ali’s Islam Quartet”.
 She works on Arabic, English and French literature with special interest in works written by female Arab writers.
 Her research interests are postcolonial feminist literature, narrative theory, along with languages, culture and literature in translation.